Bella-winter/GROUP-6_Web-dev_assignment/README.md

 Responsiveness: Mobile-first design using Bootstrap and media queries.

-Collaboration: All group members contributed.
+Collaboration: Only 2 members contributed to the assignment for the peer to peer

 Creativity: Additional minor enhancements added to improve user experience where appropriate.